spacemeshos/protocol/p2p/01-overview.md

 ### Message Broadcast

-Nodes also need a way to send messages to other nodes—sometimes to a specific peer, sometimes to broadcast a message to the entire network—and a way to receive incoming messages from the network.
-A messaging protocol must be established that allows messages to traverse the network and reach all nodes, or one specific node.
+Nodes also need a way to exchange messages with other nodes.
+This usually involves broadcasting a message to every node in the network, and, in turn, receiving such broadcast messages, a subprotocol called [gossip](#gossip).
+However, it is also useful to be able to exchange messages with a specific peer (usually, only one that the node is directly connected to, i.e., a "neighbor").
+Therefore we need a messaging protocol that allows messages to traverse the network and reach all nodes, or one specific "neighbor" node.

 <a name="authentication"></a>
 ### Peer Authentication

-To prevent fraud and to prevent one node from performing malicious activities while masquerading as another node, a peer authentication system must also be established.
+To prevent fraud and to prevent one node from performing malicious activities while masquerading as another node, we also require a peer authentication system.
 Similar to the mechanism that's used in cryptocurrency wallets, these systems are usually based on public-private keypairs.
 Each peer generates a keypair and advertises its public key (which may or may not be distinct from the keypair used in the wallet), which can be used to encrypt messages intended for it.
 The keys can also be used to sign messages to prove that they originated from the holder of the private key.

 ## P2P in Spacemesh